 Here are 5 Vital Things You Can Do to “Harden Off” Your Son:

-1. Get him an outside coach or mentor – My boys have joined a competitive basketball league this year and it has helped to mature them greatly.
-They have been part of sports teams before; however, most of these teams were led by fathers who were coerced into the job.
-My boys also learned a lot about good sportsmanship, being part of a team, and the mechanics of the game from these experiences… but this year has been different.
+A few years back, my boys joined a competitive basketball league and it helped them to mature them greatly.
+They had been part of sports teams before; however, most of these teams were led by fathers who were coerced into the job.
+These more relaxed teams taught my boys about good sportsmanship, being part of a team, and the mechanics of the game from these experiences but being part of a competitive team was different.

-Their coach has pushed them a lot harder physically than they’ve ever been pushed before.
+Their new coaches pushed them a lot harder physically than they’d ever been pushed before.

-My boys come out of these practices with ashen faces and dripping sweat.
-They collapse in their beds after they get home.
-Their coach gets them to give their all to the effort.
+My boys came out of these practices with ashen faces and dripping sweat.
+They would collapse in their beds after they got home.
+Their coach got them to give their all to the effort.
 If I had tried to get my boys to work that hard, they would have insisted that they were tired.
-They rise to the challenge when their coach demands that kind of effort.
-Having a coach has helped them to get stronger and to learn more quickly than if either myself or my husband were encouraging/pushing them.
+But they rose to the challenge when their coach demanded that kind of effort.
+Having a coach helped them to get stronger and to learn more quickly than if either myself or my husband were encouraging/pushing them.

 My husband is training our boys not to act like that when a lady is present.
 Or, at least, that’s what he’s trying to do.
 We aren’t there quite yet. 🙂

-3. Youth Group – There are different opinions about whether or not we should allow our kids to be involved in youth group.
-I don’t always agree with everything that goes on in our youth group; but, I do think it has been a good experience for my boys.
+There are different opinions about whether or not we should allow our kids to be involved in youth group.
+I don’t always agree with everything that goes on in our youth group; but, I do think that overall it has been a good experience for my boys.
 They have had a chance to gain some independence from the family at these events.
 They have a chance to put their faith in action while they’re still at home to discuss hard situations and to get advice from mom and dad.